bookingactivities/booking-activities/readme.txt

 * Fix - Picking a group of events not already loaded triggered a fatal error (events of the group still need to be rendered)
 * Fix - Error notice about wpdb::prepare since WP 4.9+ (can cause fatal error if WP_DEBUG was set to true)
 * Fix - Show / Hide activities in calendar editor triggers fatal error
+* Fix - Shop Managers (WooCommerce role) were not able to edit activities
 * **Breaking change** - Date format needs to be set again in Booking Activities settings, in "Messages" tab

 = 1.2.3 - 2018/01/09 =